Shreets/Forest-Fire-Detection/README.md

 ## Feature Engineering and Model Training

-After trying out multiple combinations of features, the following two combinations have proven to be most effective.
+multiple combinations of features were combined and used to train the model, as discussed below.
 After a good amount of  research on the suitable metrics for the context of this project, the metrics we will be using to evaluate our models are Accuracy Score, Confusion Matrix, Precision-Recall-F1 Score.

 ### 1. Gaussian Noise Filter + Segmentation + LAB color space :-
-Herein, we stack the feature maps extracted from the Gaussian Noise filter, Segmentation filter and color components from LAB space feature extraction techniques and train our CNN architecture using this map.
+Herein,  feature maps extracted from the Gaussian Noise filter, Segmentation filter and color components from LAB space feature extraction techniques were stacked and CNN architecture was trained using this map.
 Following are the results obtained :-

 **Loss and Accuracy curves**